EddyTheCo/Shimmerpp/_posts/2023-07-09-Setting_the_SDK.md

 We recommend installing the Qt IDE and the tools to develop user interfaces provided by Qt.
 There are many ways one can install the libraries and tools, for our case we will use [Qt for Open Source Development](https://www.qt.io/download-open-source).
 And we will use the [online installer](https://www.qt.io/download-qt-installer-oss).
-In future post we will explain how to install Qt for [GitHub Actions](https://github.com/features/actions) and how to install Qt by using a [Yocto/OE](https://www.yoctoproject.org/) Layer.
+In a future post, we will explain how to install Qt for [GitHub Actions](https://github.com/features/actions) and how to install Qt by using a [Yocto/OE](https://www.yoctoproject.org/) Layer.

 To use the online installer one needs to have a [Qt account](https://login.qt.io/login).